HakaiInstitute/GlintMaskGenerator/README.md

 # COMMANDS
 #     COMMAND is one of the following:
 #
-#      aco_threshold
+#      cir_threshold
-#        Generate masks for glint regions in ACO imagery using Tom Bell's binning algorithm.
+#        Generate masks for glint regions in 4 Band CIR imagery using Tom Bell's binning algorithm.
 #
 #      micasense_threshold
 #        Generate masks for glint regions in multispectral imagery from the Micasense camera using Tom Bell's algorithm on the blue image band.